It is common to hear debates about the Second Coming of Christ, but not many people identify His other comings.

 Christ can come and does come at any minute by death, not by the Second Advent.
 He comes for His people at death and thus He tells us to watch, pray and be ready.

-However, there are other comings of Christ.
+However, there are other comings of Christ, which are spiritual, by His Holy Spirit.
+Indeed, the destruction of Jerusalem’s temple Mat 24:1-2 in 70AD is described as Christ’s coming in judgment Mat 24:3,15-20,34, which was evidently not His physical bodily coming but His coming by His Spirit.
 Not least is His coming Rev 19:15 to judge the nations.
 This pre-millennial judgment Rev 19 is prior to the lengthy Millennium mentioned in every verse of Rev 20:2-7, when Satan’s influence on Earth will be bound by the faithful preaching of the Gospel in every nation of the world.

 This pre-millennial judgment is part of Christ’s Millennial Advent, described in the Old Testament prophecies and explained by Christ in His New Testament discourses.

 Christ’s Millennial Advent is the completion of His First Advent, His victory over the devil and his kingdom.
-Then the seventh angel will sound his trumpet and the saints in heaven will triumphantly declare the Lord’s triumph: ‘the kingdoms of this world have become the kingdoms of our Lord, and of his Christ’ Rev 11:15.
+Then the seventh angel will sound his trumpet and the saints in heaven will triumphantly declare the Lord’s victory: ‘the kingdoms of the world have become the kingdoms of our Lord and of His Christ’ Rev 11:15.
 This is the beginning of the biblical Millennium on Earth, when all kings and nations will serve Christ Ps 72:11,17.

 During this very lengthy period of Christ’s reign of Earth from heaven, with His saints in heaven Mat 5:5 and Rev 20:4, the majority of mankind will be saved.
 The Millennium will come to an end by a final and short apostasy Rev 20:3,8-9, which will lead to Christ’s Second Advent and the final judgment Rev 20:10-15.